 The weigher may deduct 12% when cooling with ice cream or 7% when cooling with an ice concentrate of unprocessed catch which is weighed on a weighbridge finished for export, directly into a transport vessel.
 The master shall ensure that refrigerant information is received at the port of landing before the catch is weighed and recorded.
 If the Directorate of Fisheries' inspection reveals a significant deviation from the ice ratio in the vessel's catch, the vessel's catch shall be weighed in accordance with Article 11 for the next 8 weeks.
-If there are repeated significant deviations from the reported ice ratio in the vessel's catch, the vessel's catch shall be weighed in accordance with Article 11 for the next 8 weeks.
-If there are repeated significant deviations from the reported ice ratio in the vessel's catch, the vessel's catch shall be weighed in accordance with Article 11 for the next 16 weeks.
+If there are repeated significant deviations from the reported ice ratio in the vessel's catch, the vessel's catch shall be weighed in accordance with Article 11 for the next 8 shall be weighed in accordance with Article 11 for the vessel's catch shall be weighed in accordance with Article 11 for the vessel's catch shall be weighed in accordance with Article 11 for the vessel's catch shall be weighed in accordance with Article 11 for the vessel's catch shall be weighed in accordance with Article 11 for the vessel's catch shall be weighed in accordance with Article 11 for the vessel's catch shall be weighed in accordance with Article 11 the next 16 weeks.

-Furthermore, Fiskistofa supervised re-weighing 81 times during the 2019/2020 fishing season.
 Also, in 2019, the Directorate of Fisheries began implementing ISO-31000 the standard intended for effective guidance on risk management for institutions and companies.
-This is being implemented in an effort to strengthening confidence http://www.fiskistofa.is/umfiskistofu/frettir/hlutfall-kaelimidils-mai-til-agust in the Agency's oversight, and increase efficiency and transparency in the operations of the Directorate of Fisheries..
+This is being implemented in an effort to strengthening confidence in the Agency's oversight, and increase efficiency and transparency in the operations of the Directorate of Fisheries.